Black Friday Sale on now | Save 20% off selected courses site wide | Use code: SAVE20 at checkout | T&C's apply

 Course learning objectives

-This course is designed to provide you with:
+This course is designed to equip you with:

 • Knowledge of digital engineering strategy and project setup, including process of developing a unified and shared project vision with client agencies